2016-2017 Annual Report | Center for Peace and Spirituality

 International Day of Peace

 The Pacific University community marked International Day of Peace, Wednesday, Sept.
-21, with the dedication of a Peace Pole on the Forest Grove Campus in front of Scott Hall.
+21, with the dedication of a Peace Pole on the Forest Grove Campus in front of Pacific Hall.

 The International Day of Peace (“Peace Day”) is observed around the world each year on Sept.
 21. Established in 1981 by unanimous United Nations resolution 36/37, the General Assembly has declared this as a day devoted to "commemorating and strengthening the ideals of peace both within and among all nations and peoples."